Past OPC President Archive

 |Egbert White||1947-1948 (OPC sources unclear)|

-Deidre Depke is managing editor for American Public Media’s Marketplace.
-She has been a reporter and editor in New York for 25 years, working as senior news editor at Business Week magazine, as the foreign editor and an assistant managing editor for Newsweek magazine and as the editor of Newsweek.com and The Daily Beast.
+She previously served as managing editor of Marketplace,and has been a reporter and editor in New York for 25 years, working as senior news editor at Business Week magazine, as the foreign editor and an assistant managing editor for Newsweek magazine and as the editor of Newsweek.com and The Daily Beast.
 In addition, she worked as the general manager for The Week.com, concentrating on business development and technology creation.

 She currently manages a small consultancy that works with new media startups, including Tina Brown’s Live Media company, and she managed that organization’s digital coverage of the Women in the World Summit this spring at Lincoln Center.